gift-exe/dhf-hrapp-backend/doc.md

 Head of Sections:
 - Make comments documents shared (Done.
 Send comment via the `messages/comment` endpoint)
 - Make comments on leave requests (Done.
 Send comment via the `messages/comment` endpoint)
-- They can share leave requests with the next office ??
+- They can share leave requests with the next office (Done.
+Share Leave Request via the `messages/share-leave-request` endpoint)
 - Perform appraisal on a staff ??

 Admin: